+The superficial venous system connects directly with the deep veins which then pumps blood back to the heart.
 It achieves this by having valves in them, which open and close allowing blood to flow in only one direction at any one time.

 At this point, the vein becomes abnormal and does not function properly.
-This then leads to a build-up of pressure in the superficial venous system and results in vein branches distending and elongating to relieve this enormous pressure.
-These branches or tributaries often become the varicosities or bulging veins seen on thighs and legs of patients.
+This then leads to a build-up of pressure in the superficial venous system and results in bulging veins to relieve this enormous pressure.
+These branches often become the bulging veins seen on thighs and legs of patients.

 They can vary in colour, from being skin coloured to being slightly blue or green in colour depending on your skin type.

 Up to 40% of women and 20% of men suffer from varicose veins.
 Symptoms include tired, heavy legs, aching, cramps and swelling, as well as prominent veins that are clearly visible under the skin.

-They are commonly less than 2 mm in size.
+They are commonly less than 2mm in size.
 They can be found anywhere on the body but are common on the face and legs.
 They often are but not always, a result of the superficial venous system not functioning with damaged valves.

 Using superficial laser treatments with spider veins on the lower limbs, only work when the cause of the veins deeper have been treated.
 If not, they will continue to reappear and most persist.
 Laser treatments are often very helpful for facial veins.